TAMULib/weaver-components/README.md

   dist/bundle/weaver-components.js
 ```

-### Building for a NodeJs Package
+### Building for a NpmJs Package

-Building this for a NodeJS Package is the same as building this for a CDN.
+Building this for a NpmJs Package is the same as building this for a CDN.

 These files are built using the `build` command from within the project root directory:
 ```